 I think so!
 But like others have said, I try to plan my outfits out ahead of time, before that morning.
 I def. am not a morning person either. lolposted over 4 years ago

 If i’m not to busy i normally choose what to wear for work the night before.
 My style tends to involve loads of work dresses.
-Wrap dresses are my work wardrobe staple they need very little consideration when i’m short on time.posted about 4 years ago
+Wrap dresses are my work wardrobe staple they need very little consideration when i’m short on time.posted over 4 years ago

 I usually get an idea in my head of what I want to wear the next day.
-But if I feel a certain way when I wake up, there’s room for adjusting the outfit (jewelry, shoes, etc).posted about 4 years ago
+But if I feel a certain way when I wake up, there’s room for adjusting the outfit (jewelry, shoes, etc).posted over 4 years ago

 Aha!
 Something I’ve had to worry about since returning to campus.
 I find that a lot of my summer fashion does not transfer to the school wardrobe so I tone things down with tights under shorts or short skirts, cardigans over exposed tops, and wear flats or low heels when walking.
 I try to accessorize but not toooo much.

 @hellotampon: LOL at your username for one, I love it.
 Also, I totally understand!
 I don’t want to wear sweats/scrubs/dress pants all day.
-It’s frustrating to find work friendly clothing that isn’t blah.posted about 4 years ago
+It’s frustrating to find work friendly clothing that isn’t blah.posted over 4 years ago

 Make Her Feel Welcome with Chic Points